Fighting for life, equality: These Mumbai citizens fight for age-old rights

 At Kranti, I spoke to the counsellor about the abuse during therapy.
 After that, I started thawing.
 The curriculum included topics such as class, religion, the environment, gender, sexuality and women's rights.
 As I learnt more, I grew more accepting of myself, it improved my relationship with my mother.
 I wanted to learn and grow.
 It was this thirst for knowledge that led the organisation to select me to go abroad to study.

 Today, I am one of the six girls from the organisation who are studying abroad.
 I'm back in Mumbai for a few weeks for my summer break.
-I want to study anthropology at the university, but the fees is turning out to be a problem, because at the time I was sent thanks to a few generous donations to the organisation.
+I want to study pyschology and not anthropology at the university, but the fees is turning out to be a problem, because at the time I was sent thanks to a few generous donations to the organisation.
 But I'm not giving up.

 The Right to Education is a basic human right, but granting it is not enough.
 I need to have the right to receive quality education irrespective of my background.